HiImDanix/hungry_shift_helper/README.md

 \
 On top of that, they considerably reduced the amount of shifts available for taking.\
 \
 One day, I forgot to call.
 I needed those hours.
-However, I knew that every know and then a fellow rider wants to swap a shift.
+However, I knew that every now and then a fellow rider wants to swap a shift.
 To take use of this, you have to monitor their app 24/7.\
 \
 And so - 'I can make a script for that', I thought.
 ## Features